ietf-tools/xml2rfc/README.txt

    scripting language, Tk is Tcl with support for your windowing system.

-   To get a source or binary distribution for your system, go to the Scriptics website [3] and install it.
-If you get the binary distribution, this is pretty simple.
+   To get a source or binary distribution for your system, go to the
+   <http://www.scriptics.com/software/tcltk/8.4.html> and install it.
+If
+   you get the binary distribution, this is pretty simple.

    Of course, you may already have Tcl version 8.
 To find out, try typing this command from the shell (or the "MS-DOS Prompt"):